opennetworkinglab/aether-docs/developer/roc.rst

     :width: 887
     :alt: aether-config log message showing username and timestamp

-Accessing GUI from an external system
+Access GUI from an External System
 """""""""""""""""""""""""""""""""""""

 To access the ROC GUI from a computer outside the Cluster machine using *port-forwarding* then